Overview of Credit Terms

 Credit Terms Table

-The following table contains a number of standard payment terms, what they mean, and the effective annual interest rate that you are offering under these credit terms (if any).
+The following table contains a number of standard payment terms, what they mean, and the effective annual interest rate being offered under these credit terms (if any).

 |Net 10||Pay in 10 days||None|